oliexdev/openScale-sync/README.md

 * ***Intuitive User Interface:*** Enjoy a user-friendly graphical interface for effortless navigation and control.

 # Privacy :lock:
-This app has no ads and requests no unnecessary permissions. // TODO Link privacy info
+This app has no ads and requests no unnecessary permissions, see [privacy policy](https://github.com/oliexdev/openScale-sync/wiki/Privacy-Policy) for more details.

 # Questions & Issues :thinking: